brcolow/surfmetjs/README.md

 This objective function represents the sum of squared distances between each data point (x_i, y_i) and the fitted circle with center (a, b) and radius r.
 The minimization process aims to find the circle parameters that minimize this total squared distance, essentially providing the best fit based on minimizing these individual point-to-circle distances.

-Here's a breakdown of why the term (r^2) is subtracted:

-    The squared distance between a point and the circle center represents the ideal distance if the point lies perfectly on the circle.
-    Subtracting r^2 from this term effectively removes the squared radius component from the ideal distance, focusing on minimizing the deviations from the ideal scenario.

 Will use Levenberg–Marquardt algorithm to solve this.

-The below three would need an adapted LM algorithm:

-    Core functionality: The LM algorithm excels at iteratively refining estimates for parameters to minimize a non-linear objective function.
-This core functionality is applicable to all four circle fitting problems we discussed.
-    Objective functions: MZC, MCC, and MIC all require minimizing or maximizing a function (radius) subject to geometric constraints expressed through inequalities.
-These constraints can be incorporated into the optimization process.

-Implementation Details:

-For MZC, MCC, and MIC, the objective function becomes the radius (r) to be minimized/maximized.
-The constraints can be handled in two ways:

-    Penalty Function Approach: Introduce a penalty term in the objective function that heavily penalizes violations of the constraints.
-The LM algorithm then minimizes the combined objective function, effectively pushing the solution towards configurations that satisfy the constraints.

-    Projected Gradient Approach: Modify the update step within the LM algorithm to project the gradient direction onto a feasible space that satisfies the constraints.

-Alternative Algorithms:

-While the LM algorithm is a popular choice, other non-linear optimization techniques can also be used for these problems, such as:

-    Sequential Quadratic Programming (SQP): This method can be more efficient for certain types of constraints.
-    Simulated Annealing (SA): This is a stochastic approach that can be useful for complex problems with many local minima.

 # Minimum Zone Circle (MZC)